estii20/guest_feedback/README.md

 The Guest Feedback Form provides a way of monitoring on a daily basis how the hotel is viewed by the guests and averages the scores made by the guests for each department.
 If the scores are particularly low then improvements to that department can be implemented.
-Also if the hotel department has a high score the staff in those departments can be recognised for their hard work.
+Also, if the hotel department has a high score the staff in those departments can be recognised for their hard work.

 The Guest Feedback Form is currently paper based for the guests to complete upon check out.
 The form is short so that guests are not put off from completing the form.
 A hotel admin is then able to add the guest data to the terminal or with an access code view the guest data.